Arlodotexe/OwlCore.AI/README.md

 ## Featuring:
 - Menus: Build firmware-inspired menus and have a large language model infer the option to pick given a user request.
 Only uses 2-4 tokens per menu inference.
-- IModelInference: a basic inference abstraction for hot-swapping inference APIs (e.g. LlamaSharp vs OpenAI vs LMStudio)
+- IModelInference: a basic inference abstraction for hot-swapping inference APIs.
+Flexible enough for multimodal inference such as LlamaSharp, OpenAI, LMStudio, Whisper, etc.

 ## Install